Sketches of the Ancient History of the Six Nations: Background

 Cusick was the son of Nicholas Cusick, a Tuscarora sachem and interpreter in upstate New York.
-Born around 1780, David was (like his father) a veteran of America's wars; he fought in the War of 1812 and was, also like his father, a student of Iroquois oral tradition.
+Born around 1780, David was (like his father) a veteran of America's wars; he fought in the War of 1812 and was, also like his father, a student of Haudenosaunee oral tradition.
 A physician, painter, and writer, he probably have had some standing in the Tuscarora community; however, little is known about Cusick's life.

 Although little is also known about the source of his Sketches, correspondence between the author and historian H. G. Spafford suggests that by late 1825 Cusick did not sell his manuscript, continued the project alone and had it published in Lewiston, New York.
-Driven to preserve the Iroquois tradition, he reveals in a preface to the 1828 edition that he found himself demoralized and unsuited to the task; "the history [was] involved with fables."
+Driven to preserve the Haudenosaunee tradition, he reveals in a preface to the 1828 edition that he found himself demoralized and unsuited to the task; "the history [was] involved with fables."
 He tried again, and produced a pamphlet of sketches: some myth, some fact, some a blend of the two, all intended "to throw some light on the history" (unrecorded) "of the original population of the country."

-Notable aspects of Cusick's preface are his admission that there was no consensus about Iroquois history, and any interpretation he made was likely to be contentious; the humility of his tone, and his observation that truth and myth were indistinct.
-Iroquois fables were so closely bound to its history as to be inseparable, and Sketches begins with a fantastic origin tale.
+Notable aspects of Cusick's preface are his admission that there was no consensus about Haudenosaunee history, and any interpretation he made was likely to be contentious; the humility of his tone, and his observation that truth and myth were indistinct.
+Haudenosaunee fables were so closely bound to its history as to be inseparable, and Sketches begins with a fantastic origin tale.